Olympus PEN-F vs Sony A5000

 | NFC |

 |7.||Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the PEN-F has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the PEN-F and the A5000 have been discontinued, but can regularly be found used on eBay.
+The A5000 was replaced by the Sony A5100, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.